Mark Canha Preview, Player Props: Brewers vs. Rangers

-The Milwaukee Brewers, including Mark Canha (.256 on-base percentage in past 10 games, 76 points below season-long percentage), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+Mark Canha -- with a slugging percentage of .514 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Texas Rangers, with Max Scherzer on the mound, on August 20 at 2:35 PM ET.

-He had a one-hit performance in his last game (1-for-5) against the Rangers.
+He strung together two hits (going 2-for-3 with a double and an RBI) in his most recent game against the Rangers.

 Mark Canha Game Info & Props vs. the Rangers